matheusandersonx/paginadomiojo/README.md

 ## 📄 Licença

-Este projeto está sob a licença [MIT](https://opensource.org/licenses/MIT) (ou a licença que você preferir usar).
+Este projeto está sob a licença [MIT](https://opensource.org/licenses/MIT)

 ---